Kinderdijk World Heritage Foundation

-The organisation is led by general manager Cees van der Vlist.
-This former Liesveld municipal counsel member was appointed as interim executive following the near-bankruptcy of Kinderdijk in 2012.
-In this, the Nieuwpoort resident is assisted by Johan Mellegers, who started out as our commercial manager, but has switched to a position of strategic advisor to the foundation as of January 1 2019.
-The rest of the professional SWEK staff consists of millers, maintenance personnel, catering employees, traffic wardens, cleaners, site managers, and management and operational staff covering various disciplines (including marketing & sales, ICT, HR, and communications).
+The organisation is led by general manager Peter-Jan van Steenbergen.
+The rest of the professional SWEK staff consists of millers, maintenance personnel, catering employees, traffic wardens, cleaners, site coördinators, and management and operational staff covering various disciplines (including marketing, reception, sales, ICT, HR).

 Management is governed in turn by our Supervisory Board.
 This body monitors the implementation of foundation policy.
 It operates from an advisory position, acting as a sounding board for management while keeping a close eye on new developments and ongoing affairs.
 All board members occupy honorary posts.

-The present Supervisory Board consists of the following members: Chairman Wout de Jong (Giessenburg), Walter de Zeeuw (Alblasserdam), Wim van Leussen (Ottoland), André Borgdorff (Harderwijk), and Steven van Nieuwenhuizen (Heemstede).
+The present Supervisory Board consists of the following members: Chairman André Borgdorff (Harderwijk), Walter de Zeeuw (Alblasserdam), Wim van Leussen (Ottoland), and Steven van Nieuwenhuizen (Heemstede).